Git-Mastery: Lessons

 • Navigate inside the gitmastery-exercises folder.

-• Run gitmastery download hp-merge-ff command.
+• Run the gitmastery download hp-merge-ff command.

 The sandbox will be set up inside the gitmastery-exercises/hp-merge-ff folder.